SS Waratah: Contemporary searches

-Numerous other ships in the area joined the search, including Waratahs sister ship Geelong, which deviated from its course from Cape Town to Adelaide to search waters east of Colony of Natal, where Waratah was thought to be possibly drifting.
-The German steamship Goslar also kept special lookout for Waratah for 1262 miles of ocean while en route from Port Elizabeth to Melbourne.
+Numerous other ships in the area joined the search, including Waratahs sister ship Geelong, which deviated from its course from Cape Town to Adelaide to search waters east of Durban, where Waratah was thought to be possibly drifting.
+The German steamship Goslar also kept special lookout for Waratah for 1,262 miles of ocean while en route from Port Elizabeth to Melbourne.

-On 13 August 1909, the steamship Insizwa reported sighting of several bodies off the mouth of Bashee (Mbashe) River, near the position of the last confirmed sighting of Waratah.
-The Captain of the steamer Tottenham also saw what he thought might be bodies in the water more than two weeks after Waratah disappeared.
-The tug Harry Escombe was sent out to search for bodies, but failed to find any.
-It did, however, find floating objects which resembled human bodies, which turned out to be whale offal and dead skate.
+On 7 July the 1,510-ton Hong Kong Navigation Co. freighterTinhow out of Glasgow arrived in East London where the crew related a gruesome sighting.
+Captain Thomas Ramsey Kidd told port authorities that while steaming past the Mbashe River Delta he and his crew had spotted what they initially believed to be bodies floating in the water and altered their course to investigate.
+But upon closer inspection, Kidd determined that the “bodies” were whale carcasses – likely from the Durban Try Works – which were being followed along the current by a sizable flock of birds.
+About a week later upon arriving into Cape Town on 13 August 1909, Captain Walling Oscar Moore of the steamship Insizwa also reported seeing what he believed to be bodies floating just below the surface near the mouth of the Bashee (Mbashe) River.
+Second officer John Noble Day of the steamer Tottenham also claimed to have seen a body in the same general area.
+However, Captain Edward Cox and other members of Tottenham's crew stated that what they had seen were dead skate and whale carcases.
+The tugs Buffalo and Harry Escombe were dispatched to the area to search for these supposed "bodies", finding instead only whale offal and dead skate, which the crewmembers stated bore an eerie resemblance to human bodies.

-Many held out hope that Waratah was still afloat and drifting, basing their belief on what happened to the steamship in 1899.
-In June of that year, Waikato's propeller shaft snapped and could not be repaired at sea, leaving the ship to drift at the whims of elements for over 100 days and covering a distance of over 2500 nmi.
+Many held out hope that Waratah was still afloat and drifting, basing their belief on what had befallen the steamship in 1899.
+In June of that year, Waikatos propeller shaft snapped and could not be repaired at sea, leaving the ship to drift at the whims of elements for over 100 days and covering a distance of over 2500 nmi.
 Though she was sighted several times by other vessels, none was able to take her in tow until the steamer Asloun was finally able to secure a line to Waikato and tow her to Fremantle, Australia.